gopi-suvanam/scribbler-website/docs.md

 ## Documentation and HTML

+### HTML and CSS
+You can write HTML and CSS also in cells using two ways.
+1. In code cells you can start the cell with `//> html` or `//> css` or
+2. In doc cell you can directly use HTML.
+For css in doc cell you can use `<style></style>` tags

 ### Markdown Support

 If you prefer writing documentation in Markdown, Scribbler Notebook supports this format too!
 Simply prefix your Markdown text with the magic word //>md.
 This will render your documentation in Markdown format.

-### Magic Words
+### Using Magic Words in Code Cells

 Scribbler Notebook recognizes the following magic words:

-- //>md: Treat the cell content as Markdown
+- //> md: Treat the code cell content as Markdown
-- //>html: Treat the cell content as HTML
+- //> html: Treat the code cell content as HTML
+- //> css: Treat the code cell as css

 These magic words can be used in both documentation cells and code cells.

-### Using Magic Words in Code Cells

-You can also use the magic words in code cells to:

-- Render code comments or explanations in Markdown using //>md
-- Embed HTML content, such as tables, images, UI elements etc using //>html

 ### Example Usage